tomwieck/lm-code-advanced-ts-exercise/README.md

 👉 🔴 Use the command `node -v` and ensure you are running **_Node 18 or higher_** or this application will not work!

+👉 If you're on `Node 18.12.0` or less then you will get some irritating warnings about "experimental features" in the terminal.
+You can remove these by upgrading to `Node 18.13.0` or above.

 ## Introduction

 This repository contains two applications: a `server` and a `client`.
 We'll begin with the server.